 For notable leadership in the church, and for significant contributions as an author and lecturer on the importance of stewardship.

 Richard Corcoran ‘70

-For integrity and professional expertise in trust and investment management, and for outstanding leadership to Waldorf College and the community.
+For integrity and professional expertise in trust and investment management, and for outstanding leadership to Waldorf University and the community.

 Mr. Harold Lee ’74